View video: How To Connect A MIDI Keyboard To iPad Or Computer With Cables

-And the new iPad Pro (3 Gen) uses a USB C cable, so the adapter needed will also be different.
+3. The new iPad Pro (3rd Gen) uses a USB C cable, so the adapter needed will also be different.

 Hello and welcome.
 Today I'm going to show you how to connect a MIDI keyboard to an iPad or computer using simple cables.